risheebasdeo/tensorflow/README.md

 We'll get started with the [PyCharm](https://www.jetbrains.com/pycharm/) IDE.
 An open-source community edition is available.

-The following guide helps to install the TensorFlow package for use in PyCharm: https://gist.github.com/gembin/634b4f462766a8a79c3035a85bbcd7a7
+The following guide helps to install the TensorFlow package for use in PyCharm (instructions for Mac): https://gist.github.com/gembin/634b4f462766a8a79c3035a85bbcd7a7

 ## Getting Started